jemvega/weightlifting-workout-progress-log/README.md

 * I would like to log whether my workout sets were done as a superset or compound set.
 I believe there might be a positive correlation between the duration of my workout and a superset workout.
 * While there are data sets of powerlifting and olympic lifting maxes, I am more interested in the training data sets that produce maximum lifts.
 If I can find fitness training data sets, I would like to replicate this kind of analysis to observe the results to which various training programs can lead us.
 I imagine this can be replicated with other individual sports, e.g. running, swimming, cycling, CrossFit, etc.
 * I would like to analyze on which days I most often workout, as well as figure out what time in the day I most often workout.
+* I would like to add two data columns for primary and secondary muscle groups for each exercise.
+If I do end up adding my accessory and supplemental lifts, I think I may be able to answer questions like, "Which muscle group is being over or under worked?"
+"Which muscle group has seen the most improvement?"
+"Which muscle group do I favor to target?"

 ## Built With